-With the onset of the COVID pandemic, many schools and colleges had to make the switch to remote learning, and we can’t say it went as smoothly as planned.
+With the onset of the COVID pandemic, most educators had to make the switch to remote learning, and we can’t say it went as smoothly as planned.

 At first, this change seemed exciting for students.
 Indeed, who wouldn’t like listening to lectures from the comfort of their own home while also wearing sweatpants or even pajamas?

 However, soon, we started seeing reports that students didn’t feel engaged, and some of them even wanted to give up school.
 The majority of students got tired of being confined at home, which raised concerns in the education community.

 If you are an educator and you’ve noticed your students struggling with engagement, it’s high time to turn to technology.
 There are plenty of solutions, which you can use to diversify the course of the lesson and your interaction with students.

 Want to learn some tips and tricks on engaging students with live video?
 Check out Mike Yates’ Leap Into Live Streaming session on Using Live Video to Connect With Students.

 Live streaming is one of these solutions, and today we want to share a small guide with educators from all backgrounds on how to prepare for and hold a successful and engaging live streaming session.

 - Tips on choosing the equipment that educators might need for a live stream

 - Recommendations on preparing the live stream setup